Jack Dongarra

 Jack Joseph Dongarra (born July 18, 1950) is an American computer scientist and mathematician.
 He is a University Distinguished Professor Emeritus of Computer Science in the Electrical Engineering and Computer Science Department at the University of Tennessee.
-He holds the position of a Distinguished Research Staff member in the Computer Science and Mathematics Division at Oak Ridge National Laboratory, Turing Fellowship in the School of Mathematics at the University of Manchester, and is an adjunct professor and teacher in the Computer Science Department at Rice University.
+He holds the position Turing Fellowship in the School of Mathematics at the University of Manchester, and is an adjunct professor in the Computer Science Department at Rice University.
 He served as a faculty fellow at the Texas A&M University Institute for Advanced Study (2014–2018).
 Dongarra is the founding director of the Innovative Computing Laboratory at the University of Tennessee.
-He was the recipient of the Turing Award in 2021.
+Dongarra received the 2021 Turing Award for pioneering contributions to numerical algorithms and software libraries that enabled high-performance computational software to keep pace with rapid advances in computer hardware over four decades.

 Education

 Dongarra received a BSc degree in mathematics from Chicago State University in 1972 and a MSc degree in Computer Science from the Illinois Institute of Technology in 1973.
 In 1980, he received PhD in Applied Mathematics from the University of New Mexico under the supervision of Cleve Moler.